Code-Institute-Submissions/Akragas/README.md

 - ### Design
     - #### Colours
-        - Shades of red & yellow to echo Sicilian identity (flag), but using duskier tones
+        - Shades of red to echo Sicilian identity (flag), but using duskier tones
-        - Light Blue & white accents emulating sky/clouds for contrast
+        - A complimentary light dusky blue to emulate sky and sea
+        - White and bright red for contrast and important sections (About) and well as UX (Buttons)

     - #### Typography
         - Typefaces used are Lexend Peta for titles/headers and Open Sans for body text with Sans Serif as the fallback if fonts aren't imported correctly.